bbdataviz/Visualizing-Untold-Stories-Through-a-Human-Lens/README.md

 This project explores how interactive visualization and storytelling can communicate personal experiences behind medical data.

-With this project, I could experiment with data visualization metaphors and raise awareness of a disease that is often unknown or misundertood.
+Through this project, I had the opportunity to experiment with data visualization metaphors and raise awareness of a disease that is often overlooked or mistaken for normal pregnancy nausea.

 ---